Updated: Jun 15

 assumes the responsibilities of a manufacturer.

-As a manufacturer, when placing a good on the GB market, you are responsible for (among others):
+As a manufacturer, when placing a good on the market, you are responsible for (among others):

-1. Ensuring your good complies with the relevant GB rules.
+1. Ensuring your good complies with the relevant rules.

 2. Ensuring the relevant conformity assessment procedures have been carried out and affixing the relevant conformity marking.

-3. Drawing up the technical documentation and a UK declaration of conformity/performance (depending on the legislation).
+3. Drawing up the technical documentation and a declaration of conformity/performance (depending on the legislation).

 4. Indicating your details (name, registered trade name or registered trademark and postal address) on the good.
 Note, that some legislation permits these details to be provided on the packaging or accompanying documentation.